The solution to so many of the problems we face today may just be under our nose…or feet, rather.

 #1 Soil LOVES Compost

 Any gardener knows that compost is the first soil-ution (yes, I am obsessed with this pun) to almost any problem that pops up in the garden.
-From protecting against plant disease to treating nutrient- deficiencies, compost is the most used soil amendment for farmers and gardeners alike.
+From protecting against plant disease to treating nutrient-deficiencies, compost is the most used soil amendment for farmers and gardeners alike.
 That’s because compost actually improves the structure of the soil, allowing for better moisture infiltration and retention, adds important macro and micro nutrients, and can help balance PH levels.

 All of the beneficial microbes found in compost help aerate and fertilize the soil.
-In fact, most plants would not be able to access the nutrients they need without these little fellows helping to break the nutrients down and increasing the surface area of plant roots.
+In fact, most plants would not be able to access the nutrients they need without these little fellows helping to break the nutrients down and increasing the absorption capacity of plant roots.

 #2 Compost Helps Revitalize and Filter Local Water Sources